Professor of Philosophy

 Philosophical Theology, Philosophy of Religion, Metaphysics

-“How to Keep Dialectically Kosher: Fischer, Freedom, and Foreknowledge,” European Journal of Philosophy of Religion, forthcoming.
+“How to Keep Dialectically Kosher: Fischer, Freedom, and Foreknowledge,” European Journal of Philosophy of Religion, 2017.

 “On the Significance of Civil War References in Flannery O’Connor’s ‘A Good Man is Hard to Find’,” Renascence, 2018.

 “Providence, Chance, Divine Causation, and Molinism,” Annals of Philosophy (Roczniki Filozoficzne), 2020.

 “Divine Foreknowledge,” in Stewart Goetz and Charles Taliaferro, eds., The Encyclopedia of Philosophy of Religion (Wiley-Blackwell), 2021.

 “A Molinist Account of Providence,” in Timothy Harmon, ed., T&T Clark Companion to the Doctrine of Providence (Bloomsbury), forthcoming in 2023.